xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Data source configuration/Configure OSS data source.md

         **Note:** The correct filling format for Endpoint is`http://oss.aliyuncs.com`, but add the bucket value before the OSS to connect`http://oss.aliyuncs.com` in the form of a point number, for example`http://xxx.oss.aliyuncs.com`, test connectivity can pass, but synchronization will report errors.

     -   Bucket: The bucket of the OSS instance.
 The bucket is a storage space and serves as the container for storing objects.
 You can create one or more buckets and add one or more files to each bucket.
 The bucket entered here searches for corresponding files in the data synchronization task, and file searching is unavailable for non-added buckets.
-    -   AccessID/AceessKey: the [access key](https://www.alibabacloud.com/help/doc-detail/53045.htm) \(AccessKeyID and AccessKeySecret\) is equivalent to the login password.
+    -   AccessID/AceessKey: the [access key](https://www.alibabacloud.com/help/doc-detail/53045.htm) \(AccessKeyID and AccessKeySecret\) is equivalent to the logon password.
 6. Click **Test Connectivity**
 7. When the connectivity test is passed, click **Complete**.